-In 2016, Sightsavers and partners provided more than 5.7 million treatments for schistosomiasis across Cameroon, Democratic Republic of Congo, Nigeria, Sierra Leona and Tanzania.
-We also trained more than 235,000 volunteer community-directed distributors to distribute medication to communities at risk.
+In 2021, Sightsavers and partners helped to provide more than 26 million treatments for schistosomiasis across Cameroon, Chad, Democratic Republic of Congo and Nigeria.

 We also trained more than 450,000 local volunteers to distribute medication to treat a range of NTDs, including schistosomiasis.

 Sightsavers works with GiveWell to deliver cost-effective treatments for schistosomiasis and intestinal worms.Our work with GiveWell

 Sightsavers has been awarded $16.9 million to continue and expand its deworming work, after a funding recommendation from US charity evaluator GiveWell.

 Charity evaluator GiveWell has provided a further US$7.8 million to fight intestinal worms and schistosomiasis in Nigeria and Cameroon.

 Ndellejong Cosmas Eljong, Sightsavers’ technical adviser for schistosomiasis and intestinal worms, tells us via video about his work to fight parasitic worm infections and how deworming can have a huge impact on communities around the world.

 Want to hear more from Sightsavers?
 Join more than 170,000 supporters who receive inspiring emails about life-changing projects and ways to support our work.